Sohaib Maqsood

 Sohaib Maqsood (Punjabi, صہیب مقصود; born 15 April 1987) is a Pakistani cricketer.

-Due to his aggressive batting style and his 6’2'’ stature he's often compared to former Pakistan captain and batsman as well fellow Multan native Inzamam-ul-Haq.
+Due to his aggressive batting style and his 6’2'’ stature he is often compared to former Pakistan captain, batsman and fellow Multan native Inzamam-ul-Haq.

 Domestic career

 He plays for the domestic team Multan Tigers in Haier T20 Cup and United Bank of Pakistan in Quaid-i-Azam Trophy.
 He led Pakistan A team in 5 unofficial One Day Internationals against UAE.

 In April 2018, he was named the vice-captain of Federal Areas' squad for the 2018 Pakistan Cup.
 He was the leading run-scorer for Multan in the 2018–19 National T20 Cup, with 207 runs in seven matches.
 In March 2019, he was named in Federal Areas' squad for the 2019 Pakistan Cup.

 In September 2019, he was named in Southern Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 His average in T20 internationals is 14.